Home » Atlanta » Georgia Aquarium – tickets, prices, discounts, what to see

 It happens daily at 4.30 pm, and the aquarium provides all the equipment.

-The whole session lasts 2.5 hours, out of which visitors swim with a snorkel in the Ocean Voyager exhibit for half-hour.
+The whole session lasts 2.5 hours, during which visitors swim with a snorkel in the Ocean Voyager exhibit for half an hour.

 After the session, every participant gets a souvenir photo and an exclusive t-shirt.